Here's What to Know About the Fulani Braid Hairstyle Beyonce Wears in Black Is King

-No, I'm not here to talk about how much I wish I was better at braiding my hair.
+No, I'm not here to talk about how much better I wish I was at braiding my hair.
 I am, however, here to talk to you about Fulani braids, a style that I've very recently added to my internal list of braided hairstyles I need to try.
-It's the same look Rihanna recently wore on the red carpet when she attended the British Fashion Awards in December, and though we never put it past her to set or popularize a trend, it's been around for ages.
+It's the same look Beyoncé frequently wears, as she's been seen wearing them in various projects and performances including both of her visual albums, Lemonade and Black Is King.
+Though we never put it past her to set or popularize a trend, Fulani braids have been around for ages.

 Read ahead to see a few more of our favorite takes on Fulani braids.